concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

    ```

-2. Company has workflow setup to perform automatic cancelation.
+2. Company has workflow setup to perform automatic cancellation.
 Exactly same
-    Cancel RQ is sent by Concur, as in case of cancelation by user.
+    Cancel RQ is sent by Concur, as in case of cancellation by user.

 Errors and Warnings